 Only about half patients whoop during the coughing period, which is the sound made as they gasp for breath again after coughing.
 It is possible for the sufferer to stop breathing after a severe bout of coughing, long enough to go blue and it may cause them to faint.
 They usually recover pretty quickly, but whooping cough can be fatal and so it is important to be ready to resuscitate if necessary and to get medical help fast if you are seriously worried.

 Whooping cough lasts at least 3 weeks and can frequently go on for 3 months or even longer.
+For other information about babies recovery time from illnesses, read here.

 It is possible for the whooping cough to come back again just when the sufferer seems to be getting over it, this is usually because of a common cough or cold that can bring the whooping cough symptoms back temporarily.
 They are not infectious for whooping cough in these circumstances.